bmonikraj/ml-inference-candle.rs/README.md

 - [ ] Message is processed for embedding computation ONNX ML model and chat generation through Small LLM model
 - [ ] Testing for embedding model and slm to be added
 - [x] Write outbound for fs and echo http interfaces.
 - [ ] Both the results are combined along with original query text message into a result.json file.
 This result.json file is prepended with an 8 character random hash number and date for identification in the file name as : YYYYMMDD-<8 chars hash>-result.json.
-The resulting file is then stored in a Minio bucket (public test)
+The resulting data is then stored in a HTTP endpoint or in a local file system
 - [x] Testing for outbound fs and echo http file activities to be added

 ## Development plan